 - Healthcare organizations prefer to sell data over sharing data (Source).

-When dealing with sensitive PII and PHI, the need to balance the demand for quality data while still complying with privacy regulation poses a trade-off.
-Unfortunately and even today, 2 out of 3 people do not have confidence in their organization’s risk compliance to protect their patients’ individual data (Source).
+When dealing with sensitive PII and PHI, the need to balance the demand for quality data while still complying with privacy regulations poses a trade-off.
+Unfortunately, today 2 out of 3 people do not have confidence in their organization’s risk and compliance procedures’ ability to protect patient data (Source).

-In healthcare research today, researchers are not able to acquire data, due to information being siloed.
+In healthcare research today, researchers are not able to acquire data due to information silos.
 “Healthcare big data silos make it nearly impossible for providers, pharmacies, and other stakeholders to work together for truly coordinated care”, Brent Clough, CEO of Trio Health states.
 “This siloed nature of healthcare prevents physicians, pharmaceutical companies, manufacturers and payers from accessing and interpreting important data sets, instead, encouraging each group to make decisions based upon a part of the information rather than the whole” (Source).
-To bust these silos down, researchers need what is known as ‘legislative directives’ to allow data sharing.
+To bust these silos down, researchers need what is known as “legislative directives” to allow data sharing.
 These directives not only encourage data sharing, but they also include security requirements to protect personally identifiable information (PII) and protected health information (PHI) (Source).

 If we break through all or most of these barriers, the possibilities of what we can do with all the financial, clinical, R&D, administration and operational data available are endless.

 In general, the most significant use of data is for primary analysis, especially quality assurance (QA).
 72% of surveyed respondents claim that they use data for QA (Source).
 That translates well into the healthcare sector, as quality patient care